thomasabishop/eolas/Electronics/Digital_Circuits/Transistors.md

 - $V^{in}$ is the voltage that electrically controls the switch-as-transistor
 - $V^{out}$ is the voltage we want to control: it will be high when the transistor is in the 'on' state and low otherwise
-- $V^{cc}$ stands for "common collector" and is the positive supply voltage appliced to the collector terminal
+- $V^{cc}$ stands for "common collector" and is the positive supply voltage appliced to the collector terminal is "on".

-We recall that voltage is the potential difference between two points or terminals in a circuit.
+When the voltate at the base is low (in the diagram it is grounded to ensure this) no current flows from the c We recall that voltage is the potential difference between two points or terminals in a circuit.
 High voltage increases the flow of current, low voltage restricts or reduces it.

 When the voltage at the base is high a current flows from the collector to the emitter and the transistor is "on".